 What’s the real difference between Hard and Super Hard

 In both Hard and Super Hard levels, you have limited moves and obstacles.
+The difference is not just how difficult the level feels, but how the board behaves from the very first moves.

-- is not just the difficulty,
+- it’s not only about difficulty,

-- but how the board starts.
+- but about how the board starts and develops.

 In Hard levels, there is usually:

-In other words, in Hard:
+In other words, in Hard levels:

 In Super Hard levels, by contrast: